washingtonstateuniversity/WSU-Web-Provisioner/README.md

 Salt will need to be bootstrapped on the first attempt to make sure that utilities like `salt-call` are available to us.
 We'll then need to issue a `salt-call` command to apply `salt.highstate` to the server.

 From here, things get pretty automatic.
 Salt will process all of the various state files and ensure that pieces of the server are configured to match.

+#### Scripts

+Three scripts are included with this repository for use in production:

+* `scripts/bootstrap.sh` will run the current bootstrap for Salt and then copy over the latest minion file.
+* `scripts/prep.sh` will retrieve the latest WSU Web Provisioner archive and extract to the proper location.
+* `scripts/salt.sh` will run the `salt-call` command necessary for provisioning the server.